 When it comes to large expenses such as the downpayment of a house or a car, a cashier’s order provides a more secure way to transfer money.

-On the flip side, if you receive a hefty insurance disbursement, a sweet payment from your home sale, or a tidy sum from ditching your car, you might just find yourself holding something that looks a lot like a cheque but—it’s a cashier’s order.
+On the flip side, if you receive a hefty insurance payout, a sweet payment from selling your home, or a tidy sum from ditching your car, you might find yourself holding something that looks a lot like a cheque—but it’s actually a cashier’s order.

 But what’s that, you ask?
 Let’s find out more.